- What we do

 The holidays are over, so the Weekly WASH Graphs are back.
-This week, I will give you a sneak preview at the way we measure the strength of the WASH system at IRC.
+This week, I will give you a sneak preview of the way we measure the strength of the WASH system at IRC.

 Whilst many in the WASH community were at the Stockholm World Water Week, I had a quiet time at the office, finalising a report with the baseline situation of the strength of the WASH system in one of IRC's focus countries: Honduras.
 In IRC's strategy 2016-2030, we commit ourselves to strengthening the WASH system both at national and district/municipal levels in a number of focus countries, including Honduras.
 With this commitment comes also the need to monitor progress in the strength of the WASH system and IRC's contribution to that improvement.
 Over the past year, we have therefore worked hard to develop a monitoring framework and to establish a baseline.
 In order to do so, the following main questions were raised: how do we define the WASH system?
 And how can we measure its strength?

 Defining the WASH system and its building blocks